A fiesta of flavors and colors, these oven-baked, chicken stuffed poblano peppers are delicious, gorgeous, and healthy.

 What about leftovers?

-Keep leftover stuffed poblano peppers in the fridge, in a sealed container, for 3-4 days.
-Reheat the leftovers in the microwave, covered, on 50% power, or in a 300°F oven.
+Keep leftovers of these stuffed poblano peppers in the fridge, in a sealed container, for 3-4 days.
+Reheat them in the microwave, covered, on 50% power, or in a 300°F oven.

 More pepper recipes you might enjoy